urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/10 Stream API.md

 Stream interface
-  Most of the methods in stream interface methods require Functional interfaces as input Stream methods are chained one after the other, like a conveyor belt,
+  Most of the methods in stream interface methods require Functional interfaces as input Intermediate operations do not modify the underlying data source,
-    and perform operations on the elements
+    however, the stream itself might produce a modified view of the data (like with map()) Stream methods are chained one after the other, like a conveyor belt, and perform operations on the elements
   Operations